ThomasSel/CV/README.md

 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Other Skills

+Languages: Bilingual English and French, limited working Spanish

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Oct.
+2022 to Feb.
+2023)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- OOP, TDD
-- Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, RSpec
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### University of Warwick (Oct.
+2016 to Jul.
+2020)

-- Subject, any specialisms
-- Grade
+- Mathematics and Physics: 1st class BSc MMathPhys
+- In my final year project, I programmed a model and used machine learning to predict the shape of a satellite depending on how it reflected sunlight towards earth.
-- Other cool stuff
+- Other programming modules including HPC

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+#### Cité Scolaire Internationale, Lyon, France (2009 to 2016)

+- French Baccalaureate with International Option (OIB): Average 17.41/20, 19/20 in Maths and Physics / Chemistry

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+Rock Climbing, Piano and Guitar, Electronics